-Community leaders from throughout the District have undertaken regional efforts to expand and improve existing roadways, and major federal routes such as widening and resurfacing of Interstate 57 near Centralia and Effingham and Interstate 64, again, near Centralia, and 57/70 near Effingham and Altamont.
+Community leaders from throughout the district have undertaken regional efforts to expand and improve existing roadways, and major federal routes such as widening and resurfacing of Interstate 57 near Centralia and Effingham, and Interstate 64, again, near Centralia, and 57/70 near Effingham and Altamont.
 Additionally, emphasis has been placed on widening U.S. Route 51 as it passes between Centralia and Pana, Illinois.
-Once completed it is projected to help economic development along this new four-lane highway with better access from Mt.
-Vernon/Centralia, Illinois to Pana/Springfield markets.
+More recently, the new roadway replacement of I-57, both north and south, will improve conditions once completed.

-The continuing improvements to the District's roadways include numerous townships, municipal, counties, state, and federal projects that would make this document too voluminous were they to be included.
+The continuing improvements to the district's roadways include numerous townships, municipal, county, state, and federal projects that would make this document too voluminous were they to be included.